me-maddy/netflix-gpt/README.md

 -Build MovieList and MovieCard
 -Added TMDB image CDN and make the browse page cool with tailwind css -Add Movie list with different title
+-GPT search feature
+-Multi Language feature in our APP

 # Features That I have built